santacruzml/fall-17-scml-competition/README.md

 # SCML Fall 2017 Competition

+## BE SURE We get your submission

+*Send an email to sito@ucsc.edu to make sure your submission will be judged!!!*

 ## Can machines learn how the mouse sees?

 > The [Santa Cruz Machine Learning Cooperative Cooperative](https://github.com/santacruzml/coop) would like to announce the following challenge, open to the public, to help us push forward our understanding of how visual information is processed in mammals and whether machines can replicate it.
 This is in collaboration with [SCIPP](http://scipp.ucsc.edu/) (the Santa Cruz Institute for Particle Physics), which develops a device that records from many neurons simultaneously from a live mouse.

-* The competition begins on October 5th, 2017 and will end November 23rd, 2017 at 11:59PM!
+* The competition begins on October 5th, 2017 and will end November 26th, 2017 at 11:59PM!

 * [Fork this repo](https://github.com/santacruzml/fall-17-scml-competition#fork-destination-box) and open the notebook to get started!